‘Tis the season to be spending.

 – Amazon has 45,000 robotics units working in its more than 20 fulfillment centers

 According to the survey, Walmart ranked second with holiday shoppers at 14.5 percent.
-It managed to take a direct shot at Amazon with its Christmas Eve Store pick up — giving last-minute shoppers an extra day to order online and then pick up in store.
+It managed to take a direct shot at Amazon with its Christmas Eve Store pick up.
+This gave last-minute shoppers an extra day to order online and then pick up in store.
 As a result, the world’s largest retailer saw an increase of in-store pickups during the holiday season.